Searching for the perfect office space can be difficult for any business, with many encountering avoidable mistakes.

 3. Under/Overestimating Size Requirements

 On the other hand, renting too large an office can result in paying for unused space.
+To avoid this, we help our clients arrange in-person viewings to help them decide if an office is the right fit before committing.

 4. Forgetting to Plan for Future Expansion